Health Ministry/Parish Nursing

 “We love because He first loved us.”
 1 John 4:19

-For many centuries, churches have been the serving “Hands of God” along with being places of preaching, teaching and administering the sacraments.
+For many centuries, churches have served as “Hands of God” and were places of preaching, teaching and administering the sacraments.
 As early as Biblical times, Diakonal ministry (meaning service) combined the care of the body and soul in the context of community.
 Through the ages, churches were used as hospitals, providing human services and outreach to the poor, the sick and the underserved.
 Having a Parish Nurse Ministry or Health Ministry is a natural expression of following Jesus, the greatest physician, and His command to “love one another,” by caring for His people.

 Who is the Parish Nurse?

-A Registered Nurse with current valid license in her or his state of practice (Texas, in the Texas District) can become a Parish Nurse or Faith Community Nurse, preferably completing an approved 3-4 day Parish Nurse training course.
+A registered nurse with a current valid license in her or his state of practice (Texas, in the Texas District) can become a parish nurse or faith community nurse, preferably completing an approved 3-4 day parish nurse training course.
 (See links below.)

-The Parish Nurse can be paid staff or volunteer; can work within own congregation or hired by several congregations; can work for an organization such as a hospital or university or church body.
+The parish nurse can be paid staff or volunteer; can work within their own congregation or hired by several congregations; can work for an organization such as a hospital or university or church body.
 In the Texas District, the majority are volunteers.

 Within the church, she or he often works with a Health Cabinet, or Health Ministry Team, always under the guidance of the pastor, pastoral team and/or deaconess.